This cost of weddings guide will help you better budget for your wedding.

 - Table Centerpieces

-- If you opt for a hotel/venue that has incorporated styling and decorations into their packages, that may reduce the need to get an external vendor.
+- If you opt for a hotel/venue that has incorporated styling and decorations into their packages, that may reduce the need to get an external vendor, thereby reducing the cost of wedding.

 - You can opt for bigger props to make a statement piece, and possibly use for a photo backdrop.